zkochan/zkochan.github.io/_posts/2015-07-20-real-privacy-in-javascript-objects.md

 published: true
 ---

-JavaScript objects doesn't have real private properties or functions.
-There is a convention to name members intended to be private with an underscore prefix but that doesn't make them really private.
-And also, minifiers can't effectively obfuscate them.
+JavaScript objects don't have real private properties or functions.
+There is naming convention for members intended to be private with an underscore prefix but that doesn't make them really private.

-However, when reading the [Flux TodoMVC tutorial][flux-todomvc] I've noticed an interesting hack, how to simulate privacy, when the scripts are bundled with browserify or webpack.
+However, when reading the [Flux TodoMVC tutorial][flux-todomvc] I've noticed an interesting hack for simulating privacy, real privacy (when the scripts are bundled with browserify or webpack).

 ## Private properties

 When the scripts are bundled with browserify, each file is wrapped with a function.
-It makes each variable local.
-Technically, if a file exports just one class declaration, all the other things in the file cam be considered the private properties/functions of that class.
+As a consequence, all variable declared in the top scope are local.
+Technically, if a file exports just one class declaration, all the other things in the file can be considered the private properties/functions of that class.

-So instead of using properties of the object.
-Like this:
+Therefore, instead of using properties of the object, like this:

 {% highlight JavaScript %}
 function Foo(opts) {